|

 2. Heat oven to 225°F.

 3. Line a baking sheet with parchment paper or if you have a baking pad you can use that too.
-When sun drying cherry tomatoes, I like to cut them in half to help the drying process along.
+When oven drying cherry tomatoes, I like to cut them in half to help the drying process along.
 For whole tomatoes make sure to remove the stems and the stem plug.
-Cut the tomatoes into chunks.
+Cut larger tomatoes into chunks.

-4. Place them all evenly onto the lined baking sheet.
+4. Place them all evenly in a single layer onto the prepared baking sheet.
 Remember that we are drying the tomatoes so you don't want to pile them on top of each other.

 Notes